mrjwei/portfolio/works/enterprise-app-for-social-welfare.md

 In order to help everyone get onboard quickly,

 - I separated materials that contained information relevant to the project from those that did not.
 This way, I reduced noise and important information got communicated more efficiently.
 - Research have shown that visual medium facilitates more effective communication ([Dewan, P. (2015).
 Words Versus Pictures: Leveraging the Research on Visual Communication.](chrome-extension://oemmndcbldboiebfnladdacbdfmadadm/https://journal.lib.uoguelph.ca/index.php/perj/article/download/3137/3473/0)).
 So I made full use of visual graphics at meetings and discussions.
-For example, I created and brought UI clean wireframes that communicated key features to the first meeting with the external developers.
+For example, I brought carefully created UI wireframes that communicated key features to the first meeting with the external developers.
 This helped them capture the big picture and they showed us the first prototype in just 4 weeks!

 ## Work in Progress